zaidalam/filemanager/README.md

 ### Frontend server(Javascript)

-Start the frontend server by navigating to the js_client folder and run the following commands, assuming your virtual environment is running
+Start the frontend server by navigating to the js_client folder and run the following commands, assuming your virtual environment is created

 ```
 source env/bin/activate